-

 |

-*Away teams from other League’s are exempted from Field Set Up and Tear Down.
-However, they must furnish a volunteer to do Pitch Count and Scoreboard per District 55 Guidelines for Interleague Play.
-Likewise, if a NWLL team is playing at another League’s field, NWLL must furnish a volunteer for Pitch Count / Scoreboard.
+*Away teams from other League’s are exempted from field set up and tear down.
+However, they must provide a pitch count volunteer and Scoreboard volunteer, per District 55 Guidelines for Interleague Play.
+Likewise, if a NWLL team is playing at another League’s field, NWLL must provide a volunteer for pitch count and scoreboard.

 Fall Season